TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/Continuous Spike Analysis/Functions/README.txt

 % Continous_Spikes_Prepare_Plots function

 % Inputs:
 % 1.
+Info: NeuroMod info structure (Data.Info)
+% 1.
 SpikeTimes: nspikes x 1 double in seconds
 % 2.
 SpikePositions: nspikes x 1 double with position of spike in um (for internal spikes: nchannel * ChannelSpacing)
 % 3: ChannelSpacing: as double in um (from Data.Info.ChannelSpacing)
-% 4: Channel_Selection: 1 x 2 double with channelselction of user, i.e.
+% 4: Channel_Selection: double vector with channelselction of user, i.e.
-% [1,10] for channel 1 to 10
+% [1,2,3,4,5] for channel 1 to 5
 % 5: SpikeType: type of spike data as char, either 'Internal' OR 'Kilosort'
 % 6.
 ALLActiveChannel: double vector, all activ channel defined when
 % extracting the dataset